nnamdi16/de.keleya.hiring.skillcheck.backend.public/README.md

 #### Testing
-All the service layers were tested using unit test.
-End to end testing was not fully accomplished because of the errors gotten from testing with database of the project.
-Possibly a mockDB could resolve this which I am researching on.
+All the service layers were tested using unit test and End to end testing as well as postman collection test.

 Areas of Improvement: Writing more test especially completing the test that covers the sad path and completing the end-to-end test
 ...